whatupintown/DTPS-prototype/ROADMAP.md

 Solidity smart contract that can demo the simplest ticket pre-sale:
 - Defines one ticket with a dedicated price in $ETH.
 - Defines the funding goal (how many tickets need to be sold to make the event happen).
-- Defines a deadline for the fund raising.
+- Defines a deadline for the ticket pre-sale.
 - Defines a recipient wallet address.

 Ticket reservation takes place by sending ticket price in $ETH + execution fee to the contract.
 At the time of the deadline or later the contract can be executed to do one of the following two things: